-The visceral organs of the abdominal and thoracic cavity receive their innervation from the motor and sensory fibers of the vagus nerves
+VAGUS NERVES ANATOMYThe visceral organs of the abdominal and thoracic cavity receive their innervation from the motor and sensory fibers of the vagus nerves.

-which innervate various organs, which is obvious considering it is the longest of the cranial nerves
+The vagus nerve has numerous branches which innervate various organs, which is obvious considering it is the longest of the cranial nerves.

 VAGUS NERVES DIAGRAM